MicrosoftDocs/ai-builder/ai-builder-docs/form-processing-train.md

 ---
-title: Train and publish your form processing model - AI Builder | Microsoft Docs
+title: Train and publish your document processing model - AI Builder | Microsoft Docs
-description: Walks you through the steps to train, validate, and test your form processing model in AI Builder.
+description: Walks you through the steps to train, validate, and test your document processing model in AI Builder.
 author: JoeFernandezMS
 ms.topic: conceptual
 ms.custom: